Our Training Philosophy

 Teaching all levels of agility from Foundations to dogs working at the Masters level.
 Agility Handling is evolving, and we must evolve as the game gets more competitive.
 My approach is to maintain clear criteria and information to the dog.
 Consistency in the cues you give your dog on course is the key to success, but agility is not just about the sport, but is about doing something fun with your dog!

-A bit about the dogs.
-I adopted my first dog 13 years ago, not knowing much at all about training.
-I took my first dog through obedience classes and found out instantly that I loved learning about dogs and how they think.
-I later joined as a volunteer at the CNYSPCA for about 7 years.
-Learning about animals and working closely with them.
+Outside of my dog training, I spent many years as a volunteer at the CNYSPCA , Learning about animals and working closely with them.
 I became President of the board of directors of the CNYSPCA in 2006 and enjoy being a volunteer. .
 I also do rescue work and fostering with Siberian Huskies and Tails of the Tundra Siberian Husky Rescue .
 I am a member of the Syracuse Obedience Training club and have helped on many fund raising events and community events on animal related topics.

 Nia, who I adopted a from the CNYSPCA as a pup and at 2 years old, decided to try out agility.
 We received our Masters Agility titles within 1 year of starting competition and recently attended the AKC invitational in Long Beach, CA.